GlobalArrays/ga/README.md

 ```
 All tests have a per-test log file containing the output of the test.
 So if the test is global/testing/test.x, the log file would be global/testing/test.log.
 The output of failed tests is collected in the top-level log summary test-suite.log.

-The test suite will recurse into the ARMCI directory and run the ARMCI test suite first.
-If the ARMCI test suite fails, the GA test suite will not run (the assumption here is that you should fix bugs in the dependent library first.)
+The test suite will recurse into the ComEx directory and run the ComEx test suite first.
+If the ComEx test suite fails, the GA test suite will not run (the assumption here is that you should fix bugs in the dependent library first.)
 To run only the GA test suite, type "make check-ga" with the appropriate MPIEXEC variable.

 #### Performance Tuning